How PepStakk™ works.

 How the verbs connect

-The point of the 6-verb frame isn't that they're six separate apps — it's that they're connected.
+The point of the 5-verb frame isn't that they're five separate apps — it's that they're connected.
 What you read in Decide informs what you Build.
-Your Build defines your Dose math and Run schedule.
+Your Build defines both the dose math and the Run schedule.
 Your Run logging drives Resupply forecasting.
-Everything you've done across the five operational layers becomes context for a Reviewing Clinician in layer 06.
+Everything you've done across the operational layers becomes context for a Reviewing Clinician in Review.